Smart and Fair? Phase 1

 - A re-evaluation of definitions of consumer vulnerability to reflect risks associated with the transition to a smarter energy system.

-The Phase One report also outlines our plans for Phase Two of Smart and Fair? which, subject to funding, will be a significantly larger programme than Phase One.
+The Phase 1 report also outlines our plans for Phase 2 of Smart and Fair? which, subject to funding, will be a significantly larger programme.
 It includes:

 - Validating the outputs of Phase One and improving the analytical tools.